 To connect your visualizer to Data Warehouse you’ll need some information on your database.
 You’ll need the server name and database name.

 Click “Get Data” and then select the database you want to connect to.
-When connecting to Bizible Data Warehouse with a BI tool, you'll connect to an Amazon Redshift or Snowflake database.
+When connecting to Bizible Data Warehouse with a BI tool, you'll connect to a Snowflake database.

 You’ll need the name of the server and the name of the database.